The version of Spring Boot we will be using is 2.7.4 . The dependencies we need are as follows.

 }

-In the above method, we check if there are any unrun changesets
+In the above method, we check if there are any unrun changesets.
+If there are, we execute the update method that executes the new updates on the changelog file.

 try (MongoLiquibaseDatabase database = (MongoLiquibaseDatabase) DatabaseFactory.getInstance().openDatabase(